-He was artillery commander of the guns on the Neptune at the battle of Galveston when he engaged with the Union steamer Harriet Lane.
+Harby was artillery commander of the guns on the Neptune at the battle of Galveston when he engaged with the Union steamer Harriet Lane.
 Eight of his fifteen gunners were killed in that battle along with his lieutenant, Harvey Clark.
 During the fight the Neptune was sunk, and Harby, nearly seventy years of age, was the last off the boat.
-After the battle of Sabine Pass he was made commodore of ships there.

 At the end of the war he was in command of Galveston harbor.
 He resided in that city until his death on December 3, 1870.
 His obituary was short and made no mention of service other than commanding a cutter in Galveston Bay.
-"We continue to lose our old Texans," the Galveston Daily News reported.
-Harby had neither asked for nor received a pardon from the U.S. government after serving her faithfully for forty-eight years.
+He was buried in Hebrew Benevolent Society Cemetery in Galveston.
 His tombstone read, “And with my last breath on the threshold of death, I proclaim my faith in Israel’s God.”

 He had two sons and a son-in-law who served in Texas units during the Civil War.
 The youngest son, Jacob, was very active in the United Confederate Veterans in Texas and New York.